 It has the usual assortment of panfish, including, black crappie, bluegill, pumpkinseed, and yellow perch.

 If you are fishing lake 1, you have access to many stores, including Mike’s Bait on 8.
 Its a good place to stop in and get some fishing info about Forest lake.
 Pick up some Wonderbread Jigs for panfish, they work great!

 Fishing experience On Forest Lake

-I fished forest lake twice in the summer months, and once during the winter.
+I fished forest lake a few times in the summer months, and once during the winter.
 The first outing was so windy it was nearly impossible to fish, so we gave up early.
-The next time was much better.
-There were a fair number of boats out there to dodge, but we still managed to catch a couple, including a five pound northern in lake 1.
+The other times we did OK, even there were a fair number of boats out there to dodge, we still managed to catch a bunch of panfish, and even got a decent 5lb northern.

 We used the landing on Lake 1, and pulled my Otter Ice Shack out to a group of other shacks near the narrows to lake 2.